farahdian/dear-michael/README.md

 2. the poem generator 📝
 3. the "a penny for your thoughts" feature 💭
 ```

+The poem generator grabs a random four-lined poem from the PoetryDB API.
+It generates a new quatrain each time you load the page.
+Here's the API, if you're interested: https://github.com/thundercomb/poetrydb

 There's also what I'll call the note element *(Michael,...Farah x)*.
 It shows a different message depending on the time of day you open it.
 I'll let you find all the messages.

-The poem generator grabs a random four-lined poem from the PoetryDB API.
-It generates a new quatrain each time you load the page.
-Here's the API, if you're interested: https://github.com/thundercomb/poetrydb
+The site also changes color depending on the time of day, automatically going into dark mode at night.

 ### "A penny for your thoughts"

 The "a penny for your thoughts" button links to a thought record form.
 The form is based on a mix of CBT sheets I've worked with and a therapy bot called Woebot.
 The responses are then recorded on an Airtable.
 Of course I'll be transfering base ownership accordingly.
-Thought it was a more enjoyable user experience than just filling in a table, with the benefit of maybe even being able to wrangle some thought/mood patterns once there are enough responses, since having it as an Airtable also makes it into it's own API with documentation.
-(Like a personalized data viz coming soon?
+Thought it was a more enjoyable user experience than just filling in a table, with the benefit of being able to wrangle some thought/mood patterns once there are enough responses, since having it as an Airtable also makes it into it's own API.
+(Like thought quote cards or even a personalized data viz coming soon?
 We shall see...)
 I'm also thinking of "adding a penny" each time a form is filled that will log onto the main page.

 ## I hope you enjoy it!